-Stamp duty shall not be chargeable on any instrument made for the purpose of or in (2) connection with a demutualisation where the following conditions are satisfied:
+Stamp Duty shall not be chargeable on any instrument made for the (2) purpose of or in connection with a demutualisation, where the following conditions are satisfied:

-- the shares in the issuing company must be offered to at least 90 per cent of the persons who immediately prior to the demutualisation are members of the assurance company, - all the shares in the issuing company which will be in issue immediately after the demutualisation, other than shares which are to be or have been issued pursuant to an offer to the public, must be offered to persons, who at the time of the offer, are: - members of the assurance company, - persons who are entitled to become members of the assurance company, or - employees, former employees or pensioners of the assurance company or of a company which is wholly-owned subsidiary of the assurance company.
+- the shares in the issuing company must be offered to at least 90 per (3)(a) cent of the persons who immediately prior to the demutualisation are members of the assurance company, - all the shares in the issuing company which will be in issue immediately (3)(b) after the demutualisation, other than shares which are to be or have been issued pursuant to an offer to the public, must be offered to persons, who at the time of the offer, are: - members of the assurance company, - persons who are entitled to become members of the assurance company, or - employees, former employees or pensioners of the assurance company or of a company which is wholly-owned subsidiary of the assurance company.

-A company is a wholly-owned subsidiary of another company if it has no members other than the parent and the wholly-owned subsidiaries of the parent, or persons acting on behalf of the parent or its wholly-owned subsidiaries.
+A company is a wholly-owned subsidiary of another company if it has no (4) members other than the parent and the wholly-owned subsidiaries of the parent, or persons acting on behalf of the parent or its wholly-owned subsidiaries.

-Deleted by Finance Act 2012.
+Subsection deleted by Finance Act 2012.
 (5)

-The exemption will not apply unless the demutualisation is carried out for bona fide commercial reasons and does not form part of a scheme or arrangement of which the main purpose is avoidance of liability to stamp duty, income tax, corporation tax, capital gains tax or capital acquisitions tax.
+The exemption will not apply unless the demutualisation is carried out for (6) bona fide commercial reasons and does not form part of a scheme or arrangement of which the main purpose is avoidance of liability to Stamp Duty, Income Tax, Corporation Tax, Capital Gains Tax or Capital Acquisitions Tax.

-Where a claim for exemption has been granted on the basis of false information, or the conditions set out above are not fulfilled in the demutualisation as actually carried out, a clawback of the stamp duty which would have been charged on the instrument, in the first instance, had the exemption not applied, together with interest on the duty calculated in accordance with section 159D, from the date of the instrument to the date on which the duty is paid, will apply.
+Where a claim for exemption has been granted on the basis of false (8) information, or the conditions set out above are not fulfilled in the demutualisation as actually carried out, a clawback of the Stamp Duty which would have been charged on the instrument, in the first instance, had the exemption not applied, together with interest on the duty calculated in accordance with section 159D, from the date of the instrument to the date on which the duty is paid, will apply.